-Usually, when any of the default Apple services won’t work like, downloading the apps from App Store, using iCloud, playing music on Apple Music, questioning Siri, sending Mail App, or anything, the first thing you should do is check the Apple System Status Page for service outage.
+Usually, when any of the default Apple services won’t work, like, downloading apps from App Store, using iCloud, playing music on Apple Music, questioning Siri, sending Mail App, or anything, the first thing you should do is check the Apple System Status Page for the service outage.

 Instead of wasting time asking your friends or searching for solutions on the web, it’s better to spend a minute looking at the System Status page.

-Is Apple giving Notification before Maintenance?
+Is Apple giving Notifications before Maintenance?

 Country-Wise Apple System Status USA, Australia, Canada, UK, New Zealand…

-- Global System Status Page: https://www.apple.com/support/systemstatus/
+- Global System Status Page (Apple system status history): https://www.apple.com/support/systemstatus/

 - For the USA: https://www.apple.com/support/systemstatus/